 I could honestly sit here typing for a week solid on everything I love about Venice, but I’d rather not have carpal tunnel syndrome in my early thirties.
-Instead, I’m going to settle for simply showcasing my favourite Venetian pastime – setting off on a (self-guided and marginally tipsy) bar crawl.
+Instead, I’m going to settle for simply showcasing my FAVOURITE EVER Venetian pastime – setting off on a (self-guided and marginally tipsy) bar crawl.

 Let’s start with food: